 With the cost of living rapidly increasing, the tiny house movement is picking up momentum.
-If you are looking to build a tiny house, there’s a lot that you need to know before starting the process.
-Here’s our list of the things you need to know about building your own tiny house.
+If you are looking to build a tiny house, there's a lot that you need to know before downsizing.
+Here's our list of the things you need to know about building your own tiny house.

 Build or Buy?

 The first thing you'll need to decide is whether or not you'll be building or buying your tiny home.
 Completing a tiny home is not a minute task.
 For a professional, it takes roughly 2 to 3 months to complete.
 If you are planning to DIY, you should probably double that length of time and that's only if you can commit to full-time work.
 If you are building your tiny home in your spare time, it could take much longer than that.